Peptide Therapy Cost 2026: Transparent Pricing Guide

 Multi-month supply.
 Most providers offer a percentage discount when you commit to a 2 or 3 month supply upfront.
 At PeRx, this typically saves 5 to 10 percent per month.
 Since most protocols run 8 to 12 weeks, this aligns with how long you will likely be using the peptide anyway.

 Introductory offers.
 Many providers offer a discount code for first-time patients.
 At PeRx, the code WELCOME10 takes 10 percent off your first order.
+View the full peptide catalog for current pricing.

 Is It Worth It?